The Chinese fan palm, also called the fountain palm, is a landscape and garden favorite due to its versatility and ease to grow.

 The leaves on the younger trees are a brighter emerald type of green, with a brown/red trunk.

 Their leaf stems do have spines on them when they are young to help protect them from predators.

 At this stage their leaves appear more flat and don’t droop.

 Once they are larger and more mature the spines disappear.

-Once at this stage their leaves are a more olive type of green getting up to 6 feet across and their trunks display a more gray color.
+Once older their leaves are a more olive type of green getting up to 6 feet across and their trunks display a more gray color.

 They will get arching large, long sprays of whitish yellow flowers- up to 6 feet on older trees.